 In addition, market research users increasingly demand flexible platforms that enable customers to use market research content (narrative, data, and images) for many purposes including various internal business documents such as business plans, forecasts, and presentations.
 Accordingly, successful market research companies will be those that fulfill these evolving customer expectations through scalable and user-friendly market research as-a-service capabilities."

 Want more information?
-Download our free white paper to learn how third-party market research can help you gain a competitive edge.
+Check out our latest article on predicted market research trends for 2022.
+You can also download our free white paper to learn how third-party market research can help you gain a competitive edge.